Right to life... and death?

 1. To force people to needlessly endure pain or discomfort, or prolong suffering, is the definition of torture.

-"I'm not afraid of dying - You've got to go sometime."
+"I'm not afraid of dying - You've got to go sometime."0.
+Lights out.

 - Pink Floyd, "The Great Gig In The Sky"